iQOO, Amazon partner to launch flagship smartphone in India

-New Delhi: Chinese behemoth BBK Group's smartphone brand iQOO on Monday announced that it has partnered with Amazon India for it's upcoming smartphone series in the country.
+New Delhi, April 12 (IANS) Chinese behemoth BBK Group's smartphone brand iQOO on Monday announced that it has partnered with Amazon India for it's upcoming smartphone series in the country.

 The iQOO 7 series will have two devices in the line-up -- iQOO 7 Legend and iQOO 7 -- and will be available exclusively on Amazon.in.